Science and Technology in Medicine

 Members of the Institute lead national, European and international networks. and participate in fora for peer review and policy making in the clinical and scientific arena.
 In the EC Framework Programme ISTM has become part of a Network of Excellence in Tissue Engineering and Stem Cell therapies.

-The Institute's members also deliver expanding Masters level programmes offering degrees in Scientific Research Training (with International Placement), Molecular Parasitology and Vector Biology, Biomedical Engineering and Cell & Tissue Engineering which attract students from throughout the world.
+The Institute's members also deliver expanding Masters level programmes offering degrees in Scientific Research Training (with International Placement), Biomedical Engineering and Cell & Tissue Engineering which attract students from throughout the world.

 ISTM Annual Postgraduate Symposium

 ISTM organises an annual gathering of all its research students and their supervisors to hear first year presentations on the latest projects.
 There is also a display of posters and various prizes.
-The Postgraduate Symposium takes place at the David Weatherall Building on Keele campus every spring.
+The Postgraduate Symposium takes place at the North Staffordshire Medical Institute every Spring.
 As well as providing an excellent opportunity for students to learn how to present their work at scientific meetings, it also gives a chance for all ISTM members to learn about the projects taking place in labs and clinics across the Research Institute's sites.

 ISTM research degrees (PhD, MPhil) include: